Native Confluence tables

 Why use it?

-Turn native Confluence tables into interactive data tables without importing or transforming your data.
-Ideal for teams that want to keep editing directly in Confluence while gaining advanced table functionality.
+Turn native Confluence tables into interactive tables without moving your data out of the page.
+It is useful when teams want to keep editing directly in Confluence while adding better table controls.

 All data remains within Atlassian infrastructure, aligned with Forge’s no data egress model.